Samsung/tizen-docs/docs/application/dotnet/guides/nui/animation.md

 animation.Play();
 ```

-Check out how `EaseOut` animation works in the picture below compared with other built-in functions.
+The following image shows how `EaseOut` animation works when compared with other built-in functions:

 <div style="text-align:center;width:100%;"><img src="./media/easeout.svg" /></div>

-You can also specify the alpha function for each animating method:
+You can also specify the alpha function for each animation method:

 ```csharp
 // Animation in 0 ~ 500ms : speeds up